mikro-orm/nestjs/CONTRIBUTING.md

 - Search [GitHub](https://github.com/mikro-orm/mikro-orm/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

+- Fork the project and install NPM dependencies.
+This project uses `yarn/berry`, so you will need to install it, preferably by [enabling `corepack`](https://yarnpkg.com/getting-started/install).

 - Fork the project, install NPM dependencies and start docker to have all databases ready.
   [run-rs](https://www.npmjs.com/package/run-rs) is used to manage mongodb replica set.